hakeemab/Weather-prediction-project-/README.md

 In this project our goal is to predict London’s weather based on historical weather observations.
 Our dataset is provided by the European Climate Assessment (ECA), which includes a wide array of weather attributes recorded by a weather station near Heathrow airport in London, UK.
-Our approach is creating a many-to-one bidirectional LSTM model (RNN) as these types of models are suited for time-series forecasting tasks such as weather prediction, where given a sequence of days, we predict the mean_temp and sunshine values for the next day.
+Our approach is creating a many-to-one bidirectional LSTM model (Recurrent neural network) as these types of models are suited for time-series forecasting tasks such as weather prediction, where given a sequence of days, we predict the mean_temp and sunshine values for the next day.